openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

 another push.

-Use [snazy](https://github.com/chmouel/snazy) to watch the logs, it support pac by adding some context like which github provider.
+Use [snazy](https://github.com/chmouel/snazy) to watch the logs, it support pac by adding some context like which GitHub provider.

 ![snazy screenshot](/images/pac-snazy.png)